ebassi/mutest/README.md

 }
 ```

-Building the test case and running it will generate the following result:
+Building the test case and running it will generate the following result
+with the default formatter:

 ```sh
 $ ./hello